-Midsummer Night Swing brings together the best of music, free outdoor dance events and things to do outside in New York, but we have a few tips to help you make the most of the festival.
-Lovely Damrosch Park can get crowded, so be sure to book in advance, get there when the dance floor opens at 6pm, and remember that purses and backpacks must be left at the bagcheck—ladies, you’ll need a dancing frock with pockets.
+Midsummer Night Swing brings together the best of music, free events and things to do outside, but we have a few tips to help you make the most of the two-week festival.
+Lovely Damrosch Park at Lincoln Center can get crowded, so be sure to book in advance, get there when the dance floor opens at 6pm and remember that purses and backpacks must be left at the bag check—ladies, you’ll need a dancing frock with pockets.
 Whether your favorite dance genre is swing dancing or salsa dancing, the event has a night for you, and for people who really love to get down, the best nights to go are June 23 and July 2, when the four hours of dancing are followed by an additional hour-and-a-half of silent disco where DJs spin tunes channeled directly into wireless headphones.
-Don’t be bummed if a particular night sells out—you’ll still be able to mobilize it in one of these evenings, which we've ordered by date.
-Make sure you come out to Midsummer Night Swing, one of the best reasons to stay in New York in the summer!
+Don’t be bummed if a particular night sells out—you’ll still be able to hear the music and dance the night away from outside the tent with other toe tappers in Damrosch Park, making it one of the best reasons to stay in New York in the summer.